lau/calecto/README.md

 If you have a time as a primitive type, you can use Kalecto.Time.

 Microseconds of NaiveDateTime and DateTimeUTC are discarded/ignored if present.
+It is planned to include microseconds after a newer version of Ecto is released.

 ## Example usage